jeff-hykin/universify/README.md

         - reads stage 2
         - deletes comments
         - deletes newlines
-        - generates `./main/3_inlined.ps1` which is the shell + powershell aspect
+        - generates `./main/3_inlined.ps1`
-        - puts all that into a JavaScript string
+        - escapes `./main/3_inlined.ps1` into a JavaScript string
-        - makes a JavaScript function that accepts the deno version and the args (like `--allow-all` or `--unstable`)
+        - makes a JavaScript function that accepts args like denoVersion and `--allow-all` or `--unstable`
         - puts that JavaScript code inside of `./main/4_inlined.js`
     - Once those have been verified, open up `universify-api.js` (which imports `./main/4_inlined.js`)
-    - Finally `universify.js` imports `enhanceScript` from `universify-api.js`
+    - Finally `universify.js` imports the function from `universify-api.js`
+    - `universify.js` is the main CLI script that gets executed by anyone
 3. Verify the main JavaScript
     - Look at `universify-api.js` (no permissions needed by that code)
     - Look at `universify.js` (needs file permissions because its the CLI script)